Dispossessing a Nation

 So, get coffee and strap in for the ride.
 If I present truth properly, the reader will be scratching his or her head.
 This is exactly why I shall provide the evidence all the way along via suitably linked references.
 I shall provide comment of my own, but that will be quite clear and discernible.
 If the tone is intense, I do not apologize.
 We are not playing here anymore.
 People are dying because of this and the truth is important in order to save lives.

 As we proceed with the history, please turn back to the above figure (click to enlarge), because the geography and climate of South Africa lie at the root of everything.
 Imagine two huge swathes of Black people expanding down into the subcontinent either side of the 11,000 foot spine of the Drakensberg in the east of the country.
 The one group, the Nguni, came via the wet subtropical eastern coastal belt, while the Sotho-Tswana group came across the dry Bushveld to settle in a grand north-pointing horseshoe around the perimeter of South Africa’s High Winter-freezing Prairie.
 And then, in the early 19th century, these people set upon one another, reducing some to cannibalism, completely exterminating others, and driving out yet others of both groups to the fringes of their known world.
-It is after this that the white Afrikaner entered the deep interior of the country in 1836.
+It is after this that the white Trekkers entered the deep interior of the country in 1836.
 But, let’s not get ahead of the story…

 The Key Periods in History

-The first eight chapters, covering some key periods in history, have been written and we provide them here along with links to the permanent page for each.
-The sixth is nearing completion.
+The first nine chapters, covering some key periods in history, have been written and we provide them here along with links to the permanent page for each.
 This present article will be edited as the project proceeds.
 Click on the images to go to the chapters in question:

 1. The Time of the Portuguese 1487 -1647